dsoto/ENSP-337-notes/solar-energy.md

 - When are shadows the longest?

 <!-- what does the class know from common experience? -->

+# Solar Fundamentals

+This section covers the sun, the solar system, and the atmosphere in order to understand the radiation striking the earth.

 ## The journey of a photon
 - Created in the core of the sun